KorfLab/IME/README.md

 all intron scores.
 + A score between 7.98 and 8.49 would put an intron into the 91st percentile.
 + Note, this file does not show the absolute highest score observed.
++ These files can be included as an argument to the imeter.pl script (with the -p) option to include this information as an extra column in the IMEter output.